oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

 2. Let's give an example using a SQL domain with the JSON validation clause `[VALIDATE USING <json_schema_string>]`.
 The JSON schema describes a person JSON document.
     ```
     <copy>
-    create domain p_recorddomain AS JSON VALIDATE USING '{
+    CREATE DOMAIN p_recorddomain AS JSON VALIDATE USING '{
     "type": "object",
     "properties": {
         "first_name": { "type": "string" },